stivale/stivale/STIVALE2.md

 The kernel is responsible for parsing the tags and the identifiers, and interpreting the tags that it supports, while handling in a graceful manner the tags it does not recognise.

+#### PMRs enabled structure tag

+This tag simply reports to the kernel that the bootloader recognised the PMR flag in the main header and it has successfully mapped the kernel as per ELF segments.

+Identifier: `0x5df266a64047b6bd`

+This tag does not have extra members.

 #### Command line structure tag